 Advanced Tool Development with SMT Solvers (4 Days)

 Trainer: Sean Heelan

-As with all of our classes, this class features extensive exercises and we require students to be comfortable developing software in Python and have familiarity with the x86 ISA.
+This class features extensive exercises and we require students to be comfortable developing software in Python and have familiarity with the x86 ISA.
 A grasp of foundational computer science, such as propositional logic, will also be of use but is not a requirement.
 Some of the topics to be covered include:

 Modelling problems with SMT solvers, and their usage in understanding complex code

-- Vulnerability detection and program exploration with symbolic execution
+Vulnerability detection and program exploration with symbolic execution

 Concolic execution & whitebox fuzzing, i.e. SMT solver driven fuzzing

-- Usage of open-source symbolic execution frameworks
+Usage of open-source symbolic execution frameworks

 Static vs dynamic analysis - limitations, strengths, and contrasts

-- General guidance on adding automation to RE, code auditing, and exploitation workflows
+General guidance on adding automation to RE, code auditing, and exploitation workflows